awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 ## Attach an IAM Role to the Instance<a name="install-CloudWatch-Agent-iam_permissions-fleet"></a>

-You must attach an IAM role to the EC2 instance to be able to run the CloudWatch agent on the instance\.
+You must attach the **CloudWatchAgentServerRole** IAM role to the EC2 instance to be able to run the CloudWatch agent on the instance\.
 This role enables the CloudWatch agent to perform actions on the instance\.
-Use the role you created earlier that includes just the permissions needed for installing and running the agent\.
-This role might be called `CloudWatchAgentServerPolicy`\.

 For more information, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*\.